 This post may contain affiliate links.
 You can read my full disclosure here.

 1. Most of the supplies can be reused.

 Light fixtures, waterer, feeder, cage/coop.
 Meat chicks are less than $2 a chick.
 The biggest cost is the feed, but I would estimate you could raise a small batch of chickens for less than $200.
 Here are some of my favorite supplies.

 Honestly, as long as you provide fresh food and water, a warm, dry place to live, chickens will survive and thrive.
 Most hatcheries will estimate a ten percent mortality rate, but I have never experienced that high of a rate.
 I lose one or two, but many times they are clearly deformed or weak when they arrive.
 My biggest problem has been predators.
 I will address this issue in a future post.

 For the first month, they can be in a small cage or brooder.
 I free range my older chicks in the yard in chicken tractors, chickshaws, or electric netting.
 I have even raised them in the barn.

-Meat chickens, in particular, are not a long term commitment.
+4. Meat Chickens are not a long term commitment

 It is not like they are a 1200 lb. cow.
 You can pick up chickens and usually catch them when they escape their enclosure.
 It is unlikely you will be injured by a meat chicken unless it accidentally flaps its wing in your eye when you catch it.

-Meat chickens are easy to process at home
+6. Meat Chickens are easy to process at home

 Chickens can be butchered and processed outside quite easily.
 Watch for a future post about butchering chickens.